rmuif/web/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a Feature
+name: Request a feature
-about: Use this template to suggest something that you think is missing
+about: If there’s something missing and you want it added, this is the best way to get your idea out there.
 ---

 ## Problem